The Way That I Love You: Composition and lyrics

 "The Way That I Love You" is a midtempo R&B ballad that lasts four minutes and thirty seconds.
 It is composed in the key of E minor using common time and a "moderate hip-hop" tempo.
 The instrumentation is provided by a piano, a guitar, and horns; Sal Cinquemani of Slant Magazine wrote that the single is "driven by a distinct descending piano arpeggio and horn arrangement".
+The song samples Hungarian Sonata by Richard Clayderman.

 Ashanti's vocal range spans from the low note of D4 to the high note of E5.
 AllMusic's Andy Kellman compared her vocals to her 2003 single "Rain on Me" because of their similar "melodramatic flourishes" but said the lyrics of "The Way That I Love You" were "much more vengeful in nature than depressive."
 Ashanti felt both men and women would relate to the single's theme of betrayal.

 Reception

 "The Way That I Love You" was praised by critics who identified it as a highlight of The Declaration.
 The New York Daily News' Jim Farber felt Ashanti's collaboration with Hutton was her best work, and described "The Way That I Love You" as a "strut of a song."
 Noah Berlatsky of the Chicago Reader noted the song's piano loop as one of the few standouts from the album.
 A Dayton Daily News reviewer summed up the single as "cliche but effective."

 On the other hand, some commentators negatively compared "The Way That I Love You" to music released by other singers.
 Despite praising Ashanti's performance as emotional, Leah Greenblatt of Entertainment Weekly found the single to be inferior to those by Beyoncé and Mary J. Blige.
 Vibe's Shanel Odum dismissed the song as "barely set[ting] off a smoke detector, let alone ring[ing] any alarms", in a reference to Beyoncé's 2006 single "Ring the Alarm".

 Commercially, "The Way That I Love You" peaked at number 37 on the Billboard Hot 100 chart on May 17, 2008, and remained on the chart for 18 weeks.
 It reached number two on the Hot R&B/Hip-Hop Songs and R&B/Hip-Hop Airplay chart, and number 18 on the Adult R&B Songs component charts compiled by the same publication.